The CU Succeed Youth Bursary was established in 2016 by the Ontario Credit Union Foundation.

 1. The Awards Committee will review all applications and take into consideration the demonstrated financial need, community involvement, personal statement of special circumstances, grades, etc. All decisions are final and will be conveyed in an email.

-3. We ask that you attend in person for a photographic presentation which may be used in the Foundation’s and/or credit union’s newsletter or on the website as this is a means of showing the donors their contributions are at work.
+3. You may be asked to attend your local branch for a photographic presentation which may be used in the Foundation’s and/or credit union’s newsletter or on the website as this is a means of showing the donors their contributions are at work.

-2. All content on the application is deemed important, but special attention will be given to your minimum 500-word essay on why you should receive a bursary from OCUF.
+2. All content on the application is deemed important, but special attention will be given to your video or 500-word essay on why you should receive a bursary from OCUF.

 3. Please note the two requested letters of reference must be from an independent third party (i.e. school teacher, employer, coach, etc.)